dmhendricks/dashicons-extended/README.md

 ## Legal

-All icons used in this set were either licensed royalty-free, were used from an existing GPL-compatible set and/or used with original author permission.
-Icons requiring attribution listed below.
+All icons used in this set were either (to the best of my understanding and diligence) licensed royalty-free, were used from an existing GPL-compatible set and/or used with original author permission.
+Icons requiring attribution noted below.

 ### Attribution